MinishLab/vicinity/README.md

 Vicinity provides the following features:
 - Lightweight: Minimal dependencies and fast performance.
 - Flexible Backend Support: Use different backends for vector storage and search.
-- Dynamic Updates: Insert and delete items in the vector store.
 - Serialization: Save and load vector stores for persistence.
 - Easy to Use: Simple and intuitive API.